I use quality brands of materials which I can

 enables it to soak in to the new plaster substrate.
 This then

-provides perfect adhesion for the subsequent two undiluted
+provides perfect adhesion for the two subsequent coats

-coats of your chosen colour of finishing emulsion.
-This
+of undiluted of your chosen colour of finishing emulsion.

-diluted first coat is called a 'mist coat' and Contract Matt
+The diluted first coat is called a 'mist coat' and

-Emulsion is ideal for this purpose and less expensive
+Contract Matt Emulsion is ideal for this purpose

 Some customers ask for an existing wall covering to be